colindean/talks/document_workflow/document_workflow.md

 Meta Mesh Wireless Communities

 ::: notes

-I've been involved in this organization since its humble beginnings as a bunch of kids trying to build a city-wide mesh network.
+I've been involved in Meta Mesh since its humble beginnings as a bunch of twentysomethings trying to build a city-wide mesh network.
 In 2020, we're actually kinda getting there as we pivot to being a non-profit Wireless ISP.

 :::

 ---